cc-ru/wonderful/README.md

 Visit the [issue tracker](https://github.com/cc-ru/wonderful/issues) for the list of tasks.

-I have to admit that this project is only barely alive.
-It's not yet dead, though.
+The project is certainly comatose.

 ## Installation
 Want to tinker with the library nonetheless?
 Here's how to install wonderful.